Mining History Association Annual Conference, June 6-9, 2019 Marquette, Michigan

 Welcoming Reception, 5:30 – 8:00 p.m., Thursday, June 6, 2019.
 Cliffs Shaft Mine Museum, 501 W. Euclid St., Ishpeming, MI.
-Cost $20 per person.
-(Pre-registration is required.
-Transportation by personal vehicle, ride sharing encouraged.)
-The 2019 opening reception will be held at the Cliffs Shaft Mine Museum in the historic mining town of Ishpeming.
+The 2019 opening reception was held at the Cliffs Shaft Mine Museum in the historic mining town of Ishpeming.
 The striking backdrop for the opening sequence of Otto Preminger’s classic crime/courtroom drama, “Anatomy of a Murder,” is the unmistakable profile of the unique and iconic Egyptian Revival-style A and B shaft houses of the Cliffs Shaft mine.
 They are now preserved at the museum along with the mine’s dry, warehouse, shops and modern-era “C” shaft.
-A light meal and beverages will be served, and attendees will be free to explore the museum's grounds, buildings, and extensive mineral display.
-Museum docents will be on hand to interpret exhibits and answer questions.
+A light meal and beverages were served, and attendees were free to explore the museum's grounds, buildings, and extensive mineral display.
+Museum docents were be on hand to interpret exhibits and answer questions.

 Presidential Luncheon, Noon-1:30 p.m., Saturday, June 8, 2019.
-(Cost $25 per person.
-Seating is limited to 80.
-Pre-registration is required.)
-The Presidential Luncheon will be held In the Harbor Room of the Landmark Hotel.
-The luncheon program will include the “Passing of the Presidential Pick” from Keith Long, MHA President 2018-19, to Stephanie Saager-Bourret, MHA President, 2019-20.
-The Presidential Lecture will follow.
+The Presidential Luncheon was held In the Harbor Room of the Landmark Hotel.
+The luncheon program included the “Passing of the Presidential Pick” to Stephanie Saager-Bourret, MHA President, 2019-20.
+The Presidential Lecture followed.

 TOURS AND FIELD TRIPS (CLICK ON